zpass-tech-team/print/docs/configuration.md

 ## Datashare

-Datashare configuration, datashare is used in print-service to stored pdf bytes and shared that link throguh websub.
+Datashare is used in print-service to stored pdf bytes and shared that link throguh websub.
+[Datashare](https://github.com/mosip/durian/blob/1.2.0-rc2/data-share/README.md)

 ```
 mosip.datashare.partner.id = /your partner id from partner portal